About the Library

 The most recent building renovation, completed in 2007, was made possible thanks to the generous support of an anonymous donor, the Booth Ferris Foundation, the Fred L. Emerson Foundation, Inc., the family and estate of John P. Herrick, and Judith C. Leondar '52, for whom the Leondar Learning Commons is named.

-Today, Herrick Library boasts a collection in excess of 250,000 volumes; paper and electronic access to more than 35,000 journals; access to almost 100 electronic research databases, a multi-media collection numbering more than 1,000 titles; a café, a learning commons, a multimedia room, a 24-hour study room, a computer classroom, wireless access throughout the building, a laptop lending program, the University’s Information Technology Services helpdesk; on-line and in-person reference service; photocopying; interlibrary loan service; and the University Archives in its Special Collections Department that includes a reading room with ornately carved oak paneling from a 17th century English estate.
+Today, Herrick Library boasts a collection in excess of 200,000 physical volumes; electronic access to over 550,000 books and over 100,000 journals; access to over 100 electronic research databases; a multi-media collection numbering more than 3,500 titles; a lounge with hot drinks available; a learning commons; a multimedia room; a 24-hour study room; a computer classroom; wireless access throughout the building; a laptop lending program; the University’s Information Technology Services helpdesk; The University’s Center for Academic Success; on-line and in-person reference service; scanning; interlibrary loan service; and the University Archives in its Special Collections Department that includes a reading room with ornately carved oak paneling from a 17th century English estate.